MichaelMBradley/CSGOCaseValues/README.md

 # CSGOCaseValues

-***PLEASE* DO NOT BUY CASES TO MAKE MONEY.
-IF YOU LOOK AT THE DATA PRESENTED AND STILL BELIEVE THAT YOU HAVE A CHANCE THEN IT'S YOUR OWN FAULT IF YOU LOSE ALL OF YOUR MONEY.
-THIS PROJECT IS PURELY FOR MY OWN INTEREST.**

-**GAMBLING IS ADDICTIVE.
-IF YOU BELIEVE YOU HAVE A GAMBLING ISSUE, PLEASE SEEK HELP.
-IF YOU DON'T BELIEVE YOU HAVE A GAMBLING ADDICTION, A LITTLE INTROSPECTION NEVER HURT ANYONE.**
+This project is not an endorsement of gambling.
+In fact, the creator's desired outcome is to further discourage people from gambling.

+This project was created as I was learning Python.
+While I have by no means since become an expert, I do believe that I am significantly more skilled now than when I started this project.
+If you wish to get a more accurate representation of my current coding style, please take a look at the branch that I am using to refactor the project.

 ## About

 Estimating expected value of each case in CSGO, using data scraped from CSGOStash.
 In the future, I hope to use a different source, either reading directly from Steam or through some API.

 ## Example